Your Data, Privacy and Cookies

 Michael Aubrey Partnership is not responsible for the data generated by or processed by such third parties.
 Therefore, you should check the respective policies of each of these sites to see how exactly they use your information and to find out how to opt-out, or delete, such information.

-You may always opt not to disclose certain personal information, but that may mean we will be hindered in our ability to provide a service, or may mean you will not be able to access certain services, or parts of your Michael Aubrey Partnership Account.
+You may always opt not to disclose certain personal information, but that may mean we will be hindered in our ability to provide a service to you.

 You have the right to ask us not to process your personal data for marketing purposes.

 You can also ask to opt-out of having personal identifiable information used for certain purposes, including promotional communications, newsletters etc.